slatedocs/slate/README.md

 ## Publishing
 `make` will build the HTML/CSS/JS, checkout the "gh-pages" branch, commit those changes to it, and push that branch.
 This updates what is up on GitHub pages, which is viewable at [docs.crunch.io](http://docs.crunch.io).

+## Releasing:
+It is not necessary to follow the standard release process for documentation tickets as there are no automated tests to run.
+After the development and review processes has been completed, merge the ticket to master via the git PR merge option.

 ## For more details
 This repository is a fork of, and indebted to the framework provided by: